Research-Center-Data-Intelligence/.github/profile/README.md

 ## What does Research Institute Data Intelligence do?

 Research Institute Data Intelligence is a research institute consisting of curious faculty researchers from the Technology domain at Zuyd University of Applied Sciences.
-They delve into the developments in the world of data intelligence and applied artificial intelligence.
+They delve into the developments in the world of data intelligence and applied AI.
 By developing socially and regionally relevant innovations, the institute strengthens the innovation capacity of the (EU) region.
-Sharing knowledge in the field of applied artificial intelligence contributes to this goal.
+Sharing knowledge in the field of applied AI contributes to this goal.

 ## What does Research Institute Data Intelligence aim to achieve?